Australia's network of 'daigous' are being urged buy products featuring the Australian Made logo.

 Baby skincare company Bubba Organics has been approached by companies offering to export its products in container loads to China.

-“We held back [and went] with our gut instinct to make sure that when we do enter the market we do it under our branding, with our story behind it, by people that actually do know our brand,” co-founder Kerri Chadwick tells SBS World News.
+“We held back with our gut instinct to make sure that when we do enter the market we do it under our branding, with our story behind it, by people that actually do know our brand,” co-founder Kerri Chadwick tells SBS World News.

 That’s why daigous are important for the firm, to be able sell the brand as a genuinely Australian product, Ms Chadwick says.

 “We need to enter the market and have our daigous say it’s a premium product… not full of cheap and nasty .”